pavlitsky/vscode-yard/README.md

 ## Configuration

-Insertion of empty lines are configurable to make it able to tune between a compact and most verbose documentation style.
+Insertion of empty lines are configurable to make it able to tune between a curt and verbose documentation styles.

 ```ts
 "yard.spacers.beforeDescription" // Prepend an empty line to descriptive texts